angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 **Death's Shadow**
 -3 Doomdsay, -1 Conjurer's Bauble
 +2 Empty the Warrens, +1 Tendrils of Agony, +1 Infernal Contract
-This might seem weird but Doomsday is uniquely bad here.
+This might seem weird and I'm not 100% convinced on this board plan but Doomsday is uniquely bad here.
 They often have heavy discard and your life total matters a lot against their fast clock.
 A naturally drawn Tendrils is often excellent in this matchup, and if you cast a Wish it most often is to find Empty the Warrens.
 The Bauble gets cut because it's bad without Doomsday, and the Contract comes in because you need maximum ability to try and take advantage of any opening you get.

 **Storm**
 -1 Rain of Filth, -1 Doomsday, -1 Preordain